December 2, 2023

 Can hail damage a commercial roof?
 Good question.
-Hail storms cause millions of dollars worth of property damage each year.
-And your answer is yes, hail can cause severe damage to commercial roofs, especially when they are made from metal, they are past their lifespan, they have areas of damage or degradation of the roofing membrane has occured, etc, and especially around skylights, AC units, and other equipment or exits in the roof where flashing has been applied.
+Hailstorms cause millions of dollars’ worth of property damage each year.
+And your answer is yes, hail can cause severe damage to commercial roofs, especially when they are made from metal, they are past their lifespan, they have areas of damage or degradation of the roofing membrane has occurred, etc and especially around skylights, AC units, and other equipment or exits in the roof where flashing has been applied.

 Think you might have hail damage to your commercial roofing system?
 Call Sellers Roofing Today for a FREE estimate with one of our expert hail damage inspectors!

 Can Hail Damage Commercial Roof?
 Here’s What You Need to Know:

 Your commercial building is exposed to the elements every single hour of every single week.
 It is designed to withstand any type of weather condition imaginable.
 When bad weather strikes, however, what exactly happens to your commercial building?
 The next 2 sections will let you know what to look for when assessing your commercial roof for hail damage.

 About Destructive Hailstones

 Hailstorms are caused by severe thunderstorms that develop in areas where cold air meets warm air.
 Colder air rises, creating a pocket of superheated air near the surface.
 When the rising air hits the cooler air above it, it expands rapidly into a shock wave.
 These waves can reach speeds of hundreds of miles per hour.
 They’re so fast that they can actually lift dust off the ground.
 That’s why we call them “dust devils.”

 When hail stones reach their maximum size, they begin to fall because there aren’t enough updrafts to carry them any longer.
 These hailstones often have a greenish tint.